housecurve/housecurve.github.io/TUNING.md

 [Choose crossover frequencies](#choose-crossover-frequencies).
 Crossover frequencies are used to define regions of responsibility for speakers.
 This is important when using speakers that have a limited frequency range, such as a subwoofer.

-[Time align speakers](#time-align-speakers)  When two speakers produce the same sound, time alignment ensures the sound arrives at the listening area at the same time.
+[Time align speakers](#time-align-speakers).
+When two speakers produce the same sound, time alignment ensures the sound arrives at the listening area at the same time.
 When speakers are not time aligned, they will interfere with each other in ways that cannot be corrected by equalization.

 It may be necessary to iterate over these tasks a few times to get things right.
 Experimentation is encouraged to find what works for a given audio system.